Thanking your volunteers

 Saying thank you to volunteers is so important.
 It recognises the contribution they make to our charity, to the girls and young women we support, and to each other.

 Take time to give your thanks in a way that is appropriate to the volunteer and what they've done to make guiding happen.

-- Show your gratitude to everyone including young Leaders, Unit Helpers, occasional volunteers and helpful parents.
+- Show your gratitude to everyone including young leaders, unit helpers and helpful parents.

 - Recognise all lengths of service - an event, a volunteer's first six months or year as well as longer commitments.

 - Arrange a general thank you for big groups and add a personal touch for an individual.

 - Match your thank you to the person who's receiving it.
 Think about their age, their interests, what's accessible to them, their allergies or medical conditions.

 - Consider how soon after an event or meeting to say thank you, and how regularly to say it too.

 Letting volunteers know they are appreciated will make them feel valued and respected.
 By giving them a positive experience of Girlguiding, you'll keep them coming back to help out.